-Excitement is building for the fourth annual Green Fayre on Saturday 30 September from 10am – 4pm.
+The fourth annual Green Fayre is only days away on Saturday 30 September from 10am – 4pm.
 There will be something for everyone at the event organised by Congleton Town Council and Congleton Partnership.
-The closed High Street will showcase more than 30 local groups, organisations and businesses who are carrying out projects to help protect nature and our environment.
+The Green Fayre is a chance to explore the issues and solutions the town has to offer with more than 30 local businesses and groups showcasing their products and projects on the day.

 In the run up to the big day, Vale Allotments are running 30 minute guided tours.
 Come along and visit this little gem 400 metres from the town centre!
 Tours run daily until Friday 29 September, at 12pm.
 Places can be booked on the day up to 30 minutes before.
 Book your place here: Vale Allotment Tours Congleton Tickets, Multiple Dates | Eventbrite

 Congleton Town Mayor, Cllr Rob Moreton said: “Councillors and staff are getting prepared for the big day by making sure they know they know their A-Z of green words!
 An electronic copy of a Green Glossary containing 84 terms used when discussing environmental matters has been developed by the Green Working Group for those working at the Town Hall.
 The glossary is available to all on the Green Living pages at: www.congleton-tc.gov.uk.
 Check out that you know your grey water from your black, blue and green water, your carbon footprint, carbon offsetting and carbon emissions and the difference between Carbon Neutral and Net Zero.”